michealcoleyoung/michealcoleyoung/README.md

 <img src="https://github.com/michealcoleyoung/michealcoleyoung/blob/main/GITHUB-README.png" align="center" style="width: 100%" />
 </div>

-# 💫About Me :
+# About Me :
-Motivated Python developer with a solid foundation in web development, including Python, Django, Flask, JavaScript, HTML, and CSS.
-I have dedicated the past 6+ years to building practical skills through personal projects and continuous learning, developing a strong understanding of web application development principles.
-Eager to expand my knowledge and contribute to a collaborative team environment.
+Python developer with 8 years of experience in building robust web solutions and backend systems.
+Demonstrated expertise in Python and frameworks like Django and Flask, with practical experience in developing automation tools to streamline complex workflows.
+Proven ability to optimize processes and contribute effectively in collaborative, fast-paced environments.

 ## 🌐Socials